Improved Constructions and Lower Bounds for Maximally Recoverable Grid Codes: Introduction

 This result is proved by combining the characterization of correctable patterns due to Holzbaur et al.~\cite{holzbaur_correctable_2021} with lower bounds techniques developed by Gopi et al.~\cite{gopi2018Maximally} for MR LRCs.
 Though the upper and lower bounds we prove for the $m,h=O(1)$ regime are polynomial in $n$ whose exponent is growing with $m,h$, we leave open the question of figuring exactly the correct exponent of $n$ as a function of $m,h$.

 We also improve the lower bound (\ref{eq:lb}) by showing that $q(m,n,1,1,h) \ge q(m-2,n-h,1,1,1)$, which shows that the constructing codes for $h\ge 2$ is at least as hard as for $h=1$ (see Theorem~\ref{thm:monotone-h}).
 We remark that some of our techniques also work in the regime in which $m$ is growing as a function of $n$.
-These extensions are discussed in the Appendix.
+These extensions are discussed in the Appendix, including the following result: